FurqanSoftware/blink/README.md

 # Blink

-Blink is a programming language reference scraping and mirroring tool.
+Blink is a programming language documentation and reference scraping and mirroring tool.